LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with Pepper Homeloans.
+If you do not keep up the payments on your mortgage with Pepper Homeloans your property may be repossessed.

 Preparing the Transfer of Equity with a Pepper Homeloans Mortgage